artweerasak/erpnext_tv5smart_admin/README.md

   --file=images/layered/Containerfile .
 ```

-- Note that I used `--file-images/layered/Containerfile`, not `--file=images/custom/Containerfile`
+- Note that I used `--file-images/layered/Containerfile`, not `--file=images/custom/Containerfile`.
+This is faster to build.

 ## 4. Push to dockerhub